 McMillan Memorial Library has installed one of the largest solar project in Central Wisconsin, a 235 kW / 470 panel system that will produce enough electricity for twenty-five average homes.
 The project had a total cost of $420,000 and utilizes much of the Library’s roof.
-The Library will both buy from and sell to Water Works & Lighting, providing the community with locally produced green power.
+The Library will sell about 1/3 of the power to Water Works & Lighting, providing the community with locally produced green power.
 We have an album of photos and videos on Facebook, including drone footage.
 To support the Library and renewable energy, visit our donation page.

 The project was funded by a public / private partnership:

 - Viking Electric served as both contractor and tax sponsor for the project.
 They funded 70% of the cost, oversaw the installation and owns the solar array for the first six years.
 During this time, they will sell the electricity produced to the Library at a reduced rate and benefit from various tax credits.
 Viking Electric is owned by Lincoln High School graduate Scott Prahl.
 Prahl became interested in the project as a means of benefitting the community he grew up in and the Library he used as a child.

 - The Library Endowment Fund made a downpayment on the eventual purchase.
 The Endowment exists to undertake projects that benefit the Library but that are above and beyond the regular budget.
 The Endowment consists of funds donated to the Library over many years by community members and organizations.

 - Once the tax credits are expired, the Library will purchase the project, for about 30% of the original cost.
 The Library is fundraising this amount and already has major donor, who will match all donation.
 Donations can be made at online, at the Business office or at any service desk.

 No City operational or capital funding was involved in this project, though there was incidental Library operational funding.
 Library, City, and Water Works & Lighting staff helped in the development, evaluatation and implementation of the project.